AgoraIO/video-sdk-samples-android/Docs-Examples/sdk_quickstart/README.md

     import io.agora.rtc2.ChannelMediaOptions;
     ```

-2.  **Variables to create and join a channel**
+2.  **Declare variables to create an Agora Engine instance and join a channel**

-    The `AgoraManager` class declares the following variables to manage Video Calling:

     ``` java
     // The reference to the Android activity you use for video calling